Skip to content

 Structured Water

-When water is charged with magnesium chloride electrolytes it causes the water molecules to assume a more ordered form, rather than random.
+When water is charged with magnesium chloride electrolytes it causes the water molecules to assume a more ordered form, rather than random chaotic molecules as in 'bulk water'.
 That is, the salts cause the water molecule's north-south poles (2 Hydrogens moving closer to the north to form a dipole with the southern Oxygen) so they get 'thinner' and closer together, lining up like train tracks to form plains or sheets of water molecules sliding over one another.
-This promotes alkalinity and voltage and becomes part of the structure of the cell plasma.
+This promotes alkalinity and voltage, and becomes part of the structure of the cell plasma.
 It is why magnesium oil feels slippery or gel-like, and why mineral water has a soft mouth-feel with its alkaline contribution.
 This kind of charged mineral drinking water takes a bit longer to pass through the body because it is accessing cells more effectively and deliverig the necessary charge for the 'rhythm of life'.
 Conversely, if you drink de-mineralised water (rain water, reverse osmosis or distilled) it goes though your digestive system faster, sending you frequently to the toilet.
-Your body will take this 'empty' low pH water and look to steal electrons from somewhere else to get the right alkaline electron surplus and make the water useable and able to access the intra-cellular space.
+Your body will take this 'empty' low pH water and look to steal electrons from somewhere else to get the right alkaline electron surplus to make the water useable and able to access the intra-cellular space.
 Demineralised water can actually deplete mineral stores even more by scavenging for existing mineral electrolytes in your body to join up with.
 This is one of the reasons why the medical profession advises against too much water, but what they should be cautioning against is demineralised water.
-It's the magnesium water that cells need for the energy of life.
-And, your body decides how much is enough, as it will let you know via symptms if it gets dehydrated.
+It's magnesium water that cells need for the energy of life.

 Blood Fluidity and Cell Charge